Briarcliff High School

-Briarcliff High School (BHS) is a public secondary school in Briarcliff Manor, New York that serves students in grades 9–12.
+Briarcliff High School (BHS) is a public secondary school in Briarcliff Manor, New York, United States, that serves students in grades 9–12.
 It is the only high school in the Briarcliff Manor Union Free School District, sharing its campus with Briarcliff Middle School.
-As of 2021, the principal is Diana Blank and the assistant principal is Daniel Goldberg.
+As of 2021, the principal is Diana Blank, and the assistant principal is Daniel Goldberg.

 Briarcliff is noted for outstanding student achievement, testing scores and accomplishments, including a highly regarded science research program, world language and performing arts programs, University in the High School and Advanced Placement courses, and graduation and college attendance rates.
 The school has an 11:1 student–teacher ratio, and nearly every student has at least grade-level proficiency in mathematics and English.

 The student body primarily consists of graduates from Briarcliff Middle School.
 Additionally, students graduating from Pocantico Hills Central School have the option to attend high school either at Briarcliff High School, Pleasantville High School, or Sleepy Hollow High School.
-The majority, 75 percent in 2013, attend Briarcliff High School.
-Students from Pocantico Hills as well as other districts pay a tuition fee to attend.
+The majority—75 percent in 2013—attend Briarcliff High School.
+Students from Pocantico Hills and other districts pay tuition to attend.
 In 2015, Newsweek ranked the high school 31st-best in the country.
-The school was founded in 1928 at the Grade School building adjacent to Law Memorial Park.
+The school was founded in 1928 at the grade school building adjacent to Law Memorial Park.
 In 1971, the school moved to its current facility on the east border of the village.